Thank you for Subscribing to CIO Advisor APAC Weekly Brief

 Search & Navigation

 The hunt for product is the universal language of shopping online.
 Knowing what the customer is searching for and how they navigate the site may provide the most important clues to getting them to make a purchase.
 This information informs what, when and where to present products.

 Data supports personalizing the experience from the home page to the cart, setting up triggers for abandoned carts and retargeting based on products added to one’s shopping cart.
 These are just the basics with bottom line implications for every retailer.

 With 38 percent of shopping purchases cross-channel, understanding what information shoppers have consumed in each channel is invaluable.
 If a shopper is one to read how-to guides, watch video and educate themselves in advance of making any purchase then the layout of the shopping experience should reflect such behavior patterns.

 Mobile activities are important prior to visiting stores where 62 percent of shoppers indicate they are conducting research on their “always available” devices.
 Think about the implications if a retail associate knew that a shopper had looked at several refrigerators on their mobile phone before making a visit to the store.
-They would then be pre-screened and this associate could quickly direct them to the products of choice knowing that this shopper had done their homework in advance.
-The quality of the experience would undoubtedly be superior having this cross-channel customer view.

 Knowing your customer across every channel and every device that is part of their ever-changing shopping behavior is the only way to deliver a 360-degree view of the shopper